 - Lands zoned I at Rahoon, comprising approximately 29 hectares, the Council will consider the development of these lands for a technology/business park.
 Development proposals in line with this objective must achieve a parkland setting compatible with the residential amenity of existing and future adjoining housing areas. - Lands zoned I at Lough Atalia between the railway line and the seashore comprising of approximately 16.2 hectares.
-Development on this site will be limited to activities relating to Galway Port expansion and industries which must be located adjacent to the harbour for a viable existence, provided however, that the processes involved are environmentally acceptable and do not interfere with the residential amenity of nearby housing developments. - Lands zoned I at Ballybrit Business Park (north of the N6 dual carriageway, blocks 1-7) and at Rahoon.
-On these lands within existing constructed office space (completed pre-2004) change of use to general office space that is non-technology or processing based office use, will be open to consideration subject to the following: - Where such office space will not be dedicated to grouped professional practices/ services. - Where it can be demonstrated that there is adequate car parking spaces provided for such office use that is one space per 50m of gross floor area.
+Development on this site will be limited to activities relating to Galway Port expansion and industries which must be located adjacent to the harbour for a viable existence, provided however, that the processes involved are environmentally acceptable and do not interfere with the residential amenity of nearby housing developments.
+Such activities can include for enterprises associated with the sustainable energy sector supporting the supply chain activities of the offshore renewable energy sector, including green hydrogen and appropriate low emission industries.
+Any development shall not impact on lands which have been identified as at flood risk and a site specific flood risk assessment will be required as part of any development. - Lands zoned I at Ballybrit Business Park (north of the N6 dual carriageway, blocks 1-7) and at Rahoon.
+On these lands within existing constructed office space (completed pre-2004) change of use to general office space that is non-technology or processing based office use, will be open to consideration subject to the following:

+- Where such office space will not be dedicated to grouped professional practices/ services. - Where it can be demonstrated that there is adequate car parking spaces provided for such office use that is one space per 50m2 of gross floor area. - Lands zoned I located north of Ballybrit Racecourse.
+The Council will consider the provision of essential supporting racecourse infrastructure on a portion of these lands and where it is demonstrated that it cannot reasonably be accommodated on the adjoining RA lands, without jeopardising the function of Galway Racecourse.